Khushalsarode/Vagrant-Ansible/README.md

 - Install dependencies and packages required for the applications.
 - Launch and configure the two applications, each running on a different port.

+## set up and configure server using ansible
+- configured nginx and added the reverse proxy to both app urls
+- set up mysql db server and configured it for both app database users
+- /db route set for db contains
+- /non-db for return 200 status code to user

 ## Usage

 1. Clone this repository: